Louisiana Bar Card Lookup – Responsible Vendor Louisiana ATC Website Tutorial

 A: Yes, ATC reviews every application and conducts random inspections to ensure compliance with the alcoholic beverage control laws and regulations.
 Providing false information on an ATC application is a felony and subjects you to revocation of your permit in addition to potential criminal charges.

-- Do I need to notify ATC if I appoint a new manager or if there is a change in the ownership of my business?
+- Do I need to notify ATC if I appoint a new manager or if there is a change in the ownership of the business?

 You are legally required to immediately notify ATC and submit the appropriate paperwork any time you appoint a new manager or agent who has decision making authority for the business.
 You are also legally required to immediately notify ATC and submit the appropriate paperwork any time there is a change to the membership of an LLC or to the officers, directors or shareholders owning more than 5% in a corporation.
 (Please reference the application change of ownership instructions or contact ATC for a list of the documentation that must be submitted).